zachhhhh/WhisperLiveKit/README.md

     - `--host` and `--port` let you specify the server’s IP/port.
     - `-min-chunk-size` sets the minimum chunk size for audio processing.
 Make sure this value aligns with the chunk size selected in the frontend.
 If not aligned, the system will work but may unnecessarily over-process audio data.
     - For a full list of configurable options, run `python whisper_fastapi_online_server.py -h`
+    - `--transcription`, default to True.
+Change to False if you want to run only diarization
     - `--diarization`, default to False, let you choose whether or not you want to run diarization in parallel
     - For other parameters, look at [whisper streaming](https://github.com/ufal/whisper_streaming) readme.